 Note here that only MTC (not MEB representatives) members are eligible for this pool of reward.

 When a protocol upgrade is needed (feature addition, bug fixes or security vulnerability), the MTC can either implement the upgrade itself or mandate an external developer or entity to conduct the implementation.

 Once the implementation is finished, the new code must be audited by an independent party.
 If the audit passes and the majority of the MTC agrees, the new contracts can be deployed.

-The MTC owns the key of the owner address of the Melon ENS subdomains.
-The sole power of the MTC lies in their ability to change the ENS subdomain pointers of the Melon smart contracts to the newly deployed contracts.
+The MTC owns the key of the owner address of the watermelon ENS subdomains.
+The sole power of the MTC lies in their ability to change the ENS subdomain pointers of the watermelon smart contracts to the newly deployed contracts.
 Note here that only the MTC (and not the whole MC!) approval is needed to update the ENS subdomain pointers.

 The MTC does not have the power to force an upgrade on the user or to shut down a previous version.
 The responsibility to run secure and up-to-date code relies solely on the user.

-The Melon Engine mechanisms were recently presented in Melonomics 2.
-The MC will be provided with clear guidelines by the Melonport AG team with regards to adjustment of the amgu price (or Melon gas price).
+The watermelon Engine mechanisms were recently presented in Melonomics 2.
+The MC will be provided with clear guidelines by the Melonport AG team with regards to adjustment of the amgu price (or watermelon gas price).
 It will also be provided with the right tooling and framework to help make informed decisions.